charlab/charlab.github.io/_posts/fhannan/2013-12-8-Benchmark-Characterization.md

 Finally, we have a couple questions:

--How would we measure instruction throughput?
+- How would we measure instruction throughput?
 We only get latencies outputted, so which one would we use?
 (Or maybe we're not measuring isntruction throughput at all, since stalls due to instruction cache is sufficient.)

--Are the assumptions we made (that every miss indicates a stall [and no forwards or nonstalls] and that the total misses are at least proportional to the total number of duplicate instruction calls) valid?
+- Are the assumptions we made (that every miss indicates a stall [and no forwards or nonstalls] and that the total misses are at least proportional to the total number of duplicate instruction calls) valid?

 - We came across the following in the benchmark simulation printout and were going to analyze it, but we realized we do not know what it means.
 What does it mean?

 "Number of Memory Banks Accessed per Memory Operation per Warp (from 0):

 0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0

 Average # of Memory Banks Accessed per Memory Operation per Warp=nan

-position of mrq chosen"
+position of mrq chosen

+0        0        0        0        0        0        0        0        0        0        0        0        0        0        0        0 "